 DISPPE designs, structures and implements program assessments across Fogarty.
 DISPPE has developed a Framework for Evaluation, and has completed evaluations of a variety of Fogarty programs.
 For more information please contact Evaluation Officer Dr. Rachel Sturke at Rachel.Sturke@nih.gov.

 Fogarty supports the development of sound international bioethics policy and global ethical review capacity.
-It is a co-founder and funder of the Global Forum on Bioethics in Research, which provides a unique platform for stakeholders in health research in the developing world to engage in dialogue about their ethical concerns.
-It also provides bioethics research training grants to help domestic and foreign institutions to develop training programs in bioethics related to performing research in developing countries.
+Fogarty is a co-founder and funder of the Global Forum on Bioethics in Research, which provides a unique platform for stakeholders in health research in the developing world engage in dialogue about ethical concerns.
+The Center also provides bioethics research training grants to help domestic and foreign institutions develop bioethics training programs related to performing research in developing countries.
 View more information from NIH Bioethics Resources on the Web.

 The 2009 edition of the International Compilation of Human Subject Protections lists about 1,100 laws, regulations, and guidelines on human subject protections from 92 countries.
 This year’s compilation includes listings from 7 new countries: Burma, Egypt, the Gambia, San Marino, South Korea, the Sudan, and Vietnam.